Complete Guide

 Canonical URLs

-When the same content is accessible via multiple URLs — for example, with and without "www", with trailing slashes, or via HTTP and HTTPS — search engines may split your ranking signals between those versions.
-A canonical tag tells Google which version is the "official" one.
-SeekON checks that canonical tags are set correctly and consistently, preventing duplicate content penalties.
+When the same content is reachable via multiple URLs — with and without "www", with trailing slashes, HTTP vs HTTPS — search engines may split your ranking signals across those versions.
+A canonical tag tells Google which one is the official version.
+SeekON checks that canonical tags are set correctly and consistently, so you're not losing ranking power to duplicate content.

 6